 A three step process was planned so that the workshops facilitators could develop the main content to incorporate into the online toolkit for youth exiting foster care.
 Through this process, the youth participants would acquire the pedagogical methods necessary to share their experience with youth currently in care.

-1. Six participatory meetings where the main concerns, needs and experiences of youth exiting foster care could arise in order to collect the most relevant information from their point of view.
-We video recorded these interviews and meetings to be published as on the web as content with the Guia Egreso online toolkit.
+1. Six participatory meetings where main concerns, needs and experiences of youth exiting foster care arise in order to collect the most relevant information from their point of view.
+We video recorded these interviews and meetings and published them in the Guia Egreso online toolkit.

 2. Systematizing the information captured in the interviews was our next step.
 We worked together as a team through creative sessions to translate the content of the interviews and meetings into categories.
 We worked together to co-produce texts, videos, guides and other resources, using language appropriate to the audience.
 The intention of this step was to produce the materials eventually published online.